Nutrisystem

 Nutrisystem is a commercial provider of weight loss products and services headquartered in Fort Washington, Pennsylvania.

+Company history

 Nutrisystem's initial product in 1972 was a liquid protein diet, but the company changed its offering after Slim-Fast came to prominence in that market.

 The company originally offered weight loss counseling and products in brick and mortar centers, but in 1999, Nutrisystem moved to a direct-to-consumer business model, selling its products and programs on the Internet and by telephone.

 The company launched its mobile platform in 2010.
 WebDiet, Inc., a Silicon Valley startup, accused Nutrisystem of stealing their technology, but the case was dismissed in May, 2014.

+In 2015, the firm acquired the South Beach Diet brand.

+In December 2018, Tivity Health announced that it would acquire the Nutrisystem brand.